Expectations and Ethics

-Generally speaking, it is not unethical for a lawyer not to keep a client informed of what’s happening on the case or not to return telephone calls promptly.
-These practices may be bad client relations, bad business or just plain stupid, but they’re not unethical in most cases.
+Generally speaking, it is not unethical for a lawyer not to keep a client informed of what’s happening in the case or not to return telephone calls promptly.
+These practices may be bad client relations, bad business, or just plain stupid, but they’re not unethical in most cases.
 There are a few situations where not communicating with a client as to the status of a matter could be unethical, but these situations usually involve the attorney hiding something from the client.
 A lawyer must act as a fiduciary toward a client and cannot lie to, or hide things from, the client.
 In these rare situations, failure to communicate could be unethical.

-Occasionally, the opposing party in a dispute has committed a criminal act either before, during or after the act in dispute between the parties.
+Occasionally, the opposing party in a dispute has committed a criminal act either before, during, or after the act in dispute between the parties.
 (Employee embezzlement is common, but other examples are income tax evasion or violation of some licensing law.)
 The client wants to use the lawyer to threaten to expose the person to the authorities or police unless the person does what the client wants (typically, to make restitution or sign documents.)

-If the lawyer did what the client wanted done, it might be unethical in some states, but it would be a crime in most states.
+If the lawyer did what the client wanted to be done, it might be unethical in some states, but it would be a crime in most states.
 The crime is extortion.
-(Generally, extortion is the threat of criminal prosecution, unless the other side pays the consideration of doing what the client wants done.)
-Usually, a good lawyer will skillfully handle the situation by saying something like, “My client will pursue all legal remedies,” or “My client will take all steps available under the law,” but the lawyer will not, or a least should not, write a letter in such a way as to commit extortion.
+(Generally, extortion is the threat of criminal prosecution, unless the other side pays the consideration of doing what the client wants to be done.)
+Usually, a good lawyer will skillfully handle the situation by saying something like, “My client will pursue all legal remedies,” or “My client will take all steps available under the law,” but the lawyer will not, or a least should not write a letter in such a way as to commit extortion.